Goal-Oriented Semantic Communications for 6G Networks: Goal-Oriented Semantic Communication Framework

 \subsubsection{{Grasping and Manipulation}}

-Haptic communication has been incorporated by industries to perform grasping and manipulation for efficient manufacturing and profitable production rates, where the robot transmits the haptic data to the manipulator.
-The shape and weight of the objects to be held are measured using cutaneous feedback derived from the fingertip contact pressure and kinesthetic feedback of finger positions, which should be transmitted within stringent latency requirement to guarantee industrial operation safety.
+Haptic communication has been incorporated by industries to perform grasping and manipulation, where the robot transmits the haptic data to the manipulator.
+The shape and weight of the objects to be held are measured using cutaneous feedback derived from the fingertip contact pressure and kinesthetic feedback of finger positions, which should be transmitted within stringent latency requirements to guarantee industrial operation safety.

-Due to the difficulty in supporting massive haptic data with stringent latency requirement, JND can be identified as an important TOSA information to ignore the haptic signal that cannot be perceived by the manipulator.
-Two effectiveness level performance metrics including SNR and SSIM have been verified to be applicable to vibrotactile quality assessment.
+Due to the difficulty in supporting massive haptic data with stringent latency requirements, JND can be identified as important goal-oriented semantic information to ignore the haptic signal that cannot be perceived by the manipulator.
+Two effectiveness-aware performance metrics including SNR and SSIM have been verified to be applicable to vibrotactile quality assessment.